Working on a Cruise Ship: Chris Vounnou and Katherine Moreno

 Cruise ship jobs are equally rewarding, challenging, and enlightening.
 In fact, many onboard art gallery associates often assert: “It’s the hardest job you’ll ever love.”
 True to this mantra, when working onboard a cruise ship, love is inevitable—personally and professionally.

-As part of Park West’s onboard art program, auctioneers Chris Vounnou and Katherine Moreno engage with over 5,000 cruise guests a week and find friendships in every corner of the world.
+While working on board, auctioneers Chris Vounnou and Katherine Moreno engage with over 5,000 cruise guests a week and find friendships in every corner of the world.

 Chris is from Johannesburg, South Africa and has upheld a standard of professional excellence since becoming an art auctioneer over four years ago.
 Katherine, a Miami-native with a passion for fine arts and communications, began her shipboard career a year ago and hasn’t looked back.
 The pair met while working together in the Norwegian Getaway and together have risen among the ranks of top auctioneers.